larissaissabron/JCURA_PyLC_2024/README.md

 The testing image set was updated to: 1) Incorporate images from more geographic areas to improve understanding of the generizability of PyLC to the MLP collection, and 2) Remove images with reference land cover masks with large errors to assess whether this was impacting PyLC accuracy.
 The updated "2023 Test Image Set" containing images and land cover masks are [hosted on Zenodo](https://zenodo.org/records/10827942?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImQxZmJjNThlLTBhYmMtNDFlNC1hNzEyLTRmN2Q5ZDBmYjk0NCIsImRhdGEiOnt9LCJyYW5kb20iOiJiMzBkZDJiOGRiOTE1YjQ3NmQ1YzlmYjE4ZWI0YjhmOSJ9.pIpAVBCVxQtuO7YLUgFzyJqd7uvoYQ80QfVYuiDsXcXl5Kbmhhr6bybNTYg-6S0n2dsBEUZjGR-lR6-2Vr1ZOA).

 ### 2. Applying Image Enhancement to the Test Image Set
 Three common categories of image enhancements involve adjustments to contrast, sharpness, and noise in images ([Liu, 2022](https://www.sciencedirect.com/science/article/abs/pii/S1051200422001646#se0070); [Pei, 2023](https://www.sciencedirect.com/science/article/pii/S0264127523005014#b0140)).
-Assessing the impact

 The steps involved in image enhancements were:

 2a.
 Sourcing image enhancements that could be coded simply in a Jupyter notebook using Python code.
-Working with code allowed for more control of how enhancements were applied and made it so that the same enhancement could be applied to each image simultaneously.
+Working with code allowed for more control of how enhancements were applied and made it so that the same enhancement could be applied to each image simultaneously (which is difficult in programs like Photoshop).

+2b.